Peer To Peer Lending Starter Guide

 I no longer make rash decisions when it comes to peer to peer lending.
 When I pick a company to invest through, I wait 24 hours before making a deposit to really consider my choice.

-It has taken me several months to become fully diversified through certain companies but I am glad I practiced patience.
+It has taken me several months to become fully diversified through certain companies but I am glad I practised patience.

 Sometimes property loans might be offered near where you live so you can view the development progression.
-In my hometown Poole, I regularly drive by the sites I have loaned money against.
+In my hometown Poole, I regularly drive by the property development sites I have loaned money against.